3D-Tactical-Systems/Tracker-wiki/en/pages/Setup.md

 ![alt](uploads/images/Mavproxy.png)

-The status icon will indicate if Mavproxzy is operating correctly.
+The status icon will indicate if Mavproxy is operating correctly.

 ![alt](uploads/images/statusC.png)